 Promoting pedestrian traffic in cities through behavior-based and playful interventions

 Original Language Title: Forcierung des Fußgängerverkehrs in Städten anhand verhaltensbasierter und spielerischer Interventionen

 In recent decades, a stagnation or even a decline in pedestrian traffic has been observed in many cities, despite the ambitious efforts of national and international action plans, strategies and initiatives.

-Our project "Walk Your City" (WYC) addresses this problem by designing, developing and evaluating an innovative, behavioral and incentive-based pedestrian initiative with a focus on the nudging method.
-The target group-specific and behavior-based research initiative aims to decisively improve the quality of life in cities by encouraging walking as an active and health-enhancing movement.
+Our project "Walk Your City" (WYC) addresses this problem by designing, developing and evaluating an innovative, behavioural and incentive-based pedestrian initiative with a focus on the nudging method.
+The target group-specific and behaviour-based research initiative aims to decisively improve the quality of life in cities by encouraging walking as an active and health-enhancing movement.

 These processes enable both a project-specific and practice-oriented project implementation that is tailored to the needs of the target groups.
 The mobility and health data obtained during the pilot test are used to evaluate the suitability and impact of the nudging method.
-With the empirical data we get important insights into how and whether the theory-based approaches, designed intervention and offline campaigns are suitable for behavioral change.
+With the empirical data we get important insights whether and how, respectively the theory-based approaches, the designed intervention and offline campaigns are suitable for behavioural change.